SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 especiallyorganized, although small hands ofthem might unite

-galaxy who know of the existence of the Spool generally have a “shoot first, ask questions later, and pray they don't come back” attitude toward them.
+galaxy who know of the existence of the Spool generally have a "shoot first, ask questions later, and pray they don't come back” attitude toward them.

 if a city or colony looks too diH-icult to control individually.